Note

 # Only use invariant descriptors (no rotational components)

-axis=0, # Average the descriptors over all atoms in the frame
+axis=0, # Average the descriptors over all atoms in the structure

 )